Samuel Josia Ntara: Nthondo or Man of Africa

-— Julian Huxley, on Man of Africa.

 While teaching in Lilongwe, Ntara saw an advert for a literary competition sponsored by the International Institute of African Languages and Cultures in London.
 In 1932, he submitted a manuscript to the competition, alongside other works in ChiChewa by George Simeon Mwase and Steven Kumakanga.
 Ntara's manuscript was entitled Nthondo and it won a prize in the biography category.

 The original ChiChewa version of Nthondo was published in 1933, and in the following year an English translation appeared with the title, Man of Africa.
 The English translation was undertaken by Thomas Cullen Young, a missionary who promoted the work of a number of local writers, and featured a foreword by Julian Huxley.
 It was positively reviewed on publication.